 Our course on Derivatives and Options pricing has three themes:

-c) Hands on review of model building and derivatives and option pricing techniques and tools.
+- A hands on review of model building and derivatives and option pricing techniques and tools.

 When I teach this course, I do it from two orientations.
 The first is the product market orientation.
-Most of the treasury workshops that I run have no pricing elements in them.
+Most of the bank treasury function workshops that I run have no pricing elements in them.
 The second is pricing.

 The following is the daily planner for the next seven days.

 Ideally, the issue should come first and the maturity later.
-In addition to this, the treasury is also responsible for ensuring that the corporate accounts have sufficient cash to make payments.
-If there is an entity that generates a lot of cash, then corporate treasury is responsible for managing that cash and earning a decent return on it.
+In addition to this, the treasury department is also responsible for ensuring that the corporate accounts have sufficient cash to make payments.
+If there is an entity that generates a lot of cash, then the corporate treasury is responsible for managing that cash and earning a decent return on it.

-On the banking side, the treasury is responsible for running a large part of the cash hoard of the bank.
+On the banking side, the treasury department is responsible for running a large part of the cash hoard of the bank.
 A treasury team is not a very big team, usually comprising of not more than 6 people.
 A group of 6 to 7 traders can very easily run a book of $10 to $15 billion.

-Let’s say that the treasury has four operating hours during which the bulk of its transactions take place.
+Let’s say that the treasury department has four operating hours during which the bulk of its transactions take place.
 The treasurers have a good idea about the thresholds, the highs and the lows of the prices.
-This price discovery process comes from trading and assimilating information, as well as by building an intuition about how things are put together.
-Thus, the people working in the treasury have quick reflexes for anticipating how a market would react after a certain news item.
+This price discovery process comes from trading and assimilating information, as well as by building intuition about how things are put together.
+Thus, the people working in the treasury department have quick reflexes for anticipating how a market would react after a certain news item.
 Their mindset is always set upon figuring out ways to make money off trades.

-Although investment banking, trading and treasury are primarily different fields, the primary problem in getting a treasury role is that the guys in the treasury have no time to sit down with you and explain how their transactions work.
+Although investment banking, trading and treasury are primarily different fields, the primary problem in getting a treasury role is that the guys in the treasury department have no time to sit down with you and explain how their transactions work.

 The reason why this course is important is that if you work hard and apply yourself, you will at least be able to start and maintain an intelligent conversation.
 Think about it as if you are working for Goldman Sachs for the next seven days and you are trying to impress the Managing Director(MD) who in this case is me, by asking me difficult questions which I cannot answer.